 - Check verification services: Businesses can use databases that track checking accounts and help to identify checks that are likely to bounce.
 They might even guarantee payment on bad checks for an extra fee.

-- Processes: Be selective about who you accept checks from.
+- Put processes in place: Be selective about who you accept checks from.
 For some businesses, the risk is worth it, and you can profitably serve more customers by taking checks (as opposed to requiring credit cards or going cash only).
 But it’s worth following best practices if you’re going to accept checks.